 Gender Resource Centre

+To mark out Women’s studies/Gender studies as a distinct and significant academic discipline, the Centre has invited academicians who have done research on Women’s Studies and related areas.
 The Gender Resource Corner at the Library, now a part of the Gender Resource Centre, is a separate space to showcase books, journals and other research compilations related to gender issues.
-Books and journals obtained from and related to organizations like the West Bengal Commission for Women, Sanhita Gender Resource Centre, School of Women's Studies (Jadavpur University) and other NGOs are stocked and displayed in this corner.
-A separate manual and digital catalogue are maintained.
-There are also books on the legal rights of women.
-Films on this subject supplement this section.
+Books, journals and pamphlets obtained from and related to organizations like the West Bengal Commission for Women, School of Women's Studies (Jadavpur University), and Sanhita Gender Resource Centre and other NGOs are stocked and displayed in this corner.
+Film shows on these themes are often organized by the collaborative NGOs.

 Conferences, Seminars and Workshops